ElenaCM-0/disys/01_notes.md

-            If two nodes send a request, there is an election Second, the node tries to share the file with the ones that don't have it Third, the node coordinates the music player
+            If two nodes send a request, there is an election Second, the node tries to share the file with the ones that don't have it Third, the node coordinates the music player When the leader node is told to take an action, it will send a message to the other nodes: this action will be taken in UTC whatever time, that time being a few seconds ahead of the node's current time, to give the nodes time to receive the message and take the action

     Scalability:
         We use something like gnutella but for request parties (REDESII P2P slide 15)